M-amir097/ipc/English.README.md

 ## Overview

-* A general implementation of the Server and Client Inter-processing communication (IPC) part.
+* It is a general-purpose implementation of Inter-processing communication between the Server and Client (IPC section).
 * It consists mainly of the following:
   * IPC library implementation source: src, include
   * IPC unit test program: ipc_unit_test